A structural map of what organises you beneath adaptation

 The Identity Blueprint is

-a lens for understanding long-term identity patterns
+a lens for recognising long-term identity patterns across life phases

-a way to recognise distortion vs maturity
+a way to distinguish structure, adaptation, distortion, and maturity

-a reference point during periods of transition
+a reference point during periods of transition, threshold, or reorganisation

 The Identity Blueprint is not: